History of LET in the Philippines

 Digital Transformation

-The PRC has been exploring computer-based testing (CBT):
+The PRC has been exploring computer-based testing (CBT) for various professional examinations.
+This could mean:

 Continuous Professional Development